kin027/aerogap/README.md

 Hi, avgeek (aviation enthusiast) here!
 I built this tool to identify hidden markets in the U.S. commercial aviation network. ✈️

-### What it does
+### What this does

 This rather simple project analyzes 2024 Bureau of Transportation Statistics data (from the U.S. government) to identify the most popular destination airports from a user-entered origin airport that lack nonstop flights.

 ### Why I made this

-I've always been fascinated in airline route networks and passenger flows across the system, especially where those two do not align.
-While passengers might connect for price, schedule, or to [visit ORD for fun, like I did](https://my.flightradar24.com/kin_on_a_plane), popular airport pairs without nonstop service _may_ present an important market opportunity.
+I've always been fascinated in airline route networks and passenger flows across the system, especially where they do not align.
+While passengers might connect for price, schedule, or to [visit ORD for fun like I did](https://my.flightradar24.com/kin_on_a_plane), popular airport pairs without nonstop service _may_ present an important market opportunity.
 (Of course, the passenger count is just one of many factors in network planning.)

 ### What I learned from this

-Running this analysis on my home airports yielded interesting insights I never knew before, leading me to further search why nonstop flights don't exist.
-For example, ABQ-LGA shows huge passenger demand but zero nonstops.
-(Well that one's pretty easy if you know [LaGuardia Airport's perimeter rule](https://en.wikipedia.org/wiki/LaGuardia_Airport#:~:text=Also%20in%201984%2C%20to%20further%20combat%20overcrowding,became%20the%20only%20exception%20to%20the%20rule.).)
+Running this analysis on my home airports revealed interesting hidden markets I hadn't considered.
+Without this, I never would've known that the top unserved airport from ABQ is LGA, where, in 2024, over 38,000 passengers connected to reach the Big Apple.
+(Though as any enthusiast knows, [LaGuardia's perimeter rule](https://en.wikipedia.org/wiki/LaGuardia_Airport#:~:text=Also%20in%201984%2C%20to%20further%20combat%20overcrowding,became%20the%20only%20exception%20to%20the%20rule.) prevents nonstop service from existing, at least on six days of the week.)

 **Give it a test flight with your home airport to see what hidden markets you find!**